sushi1028/Github-Branch-Protection-Automation/README.md

 ---
 ## Update Repository List in git_setup.py

+1. You can use **username & password**, or generate **personal access token** with required permissions.
-In code file, git_setup.py (line 29), update list of repositories, for which you want to setup above rules.
+2. In git_setup.py (line 29), update list of repositories, for which you want to setup above rules.

 **NOTE:** Uncomment or Add branches (lines 22 & 36), if you want to update PR template & apply branch protection rules in branch development(or any other branches) as well.